darshanpatel44/MediBuddy-AI/README.md

 ## Challenges we ran into 🤯

 - **Agent interoperability**: Designing a flexible message format for Fetch.ai agents to exchange patient-trial matching data while preserving privacy was tricky.
-- **On-device vs. API trade-offs**: We wanted to minimize cloud-based PII exposure, so we had to carefully architect our pipeline to process transcription and summarization securely.
+- **On-device vs. API trade-offs**: We wanted to minimize cloud-based PII(Personally Identifiable Information) exposure, so we had to carefully architect our pipeline to process transcription and summarization securely.
-- **Natural language variability**: Doctor conversations are unstructured — turning them into structured trial-relevant data was challenging.
+- **Natural language variability**: Doctor conversations are unstructured, turning them into structured trial-relevant data was challenging.
 We fine-tuned prompt strategies for Gemini to extract accurate conditions, age, and comorbidities.
 - **Convex learning curve**: Convex’s serverless model and schema system were powerful but took some iteration to model complex relationships like appointments, consent, and role-based access correctly.

 ---
 ## Accomplishments that we're proud of 🏆

 - Built a fully functional end-to-end prototype in under 24 hours